swift-server/guides/docs/log-levels.md

 # Log Levels

-This guide serves as guidelines for library authors with regards to what [SwiftLog](https://github.com/apple/swift-log) log levels are appropriate for use in libraries, and in what situations to use what level.
+This guide serves as guidelines for library authors with regards to what [SwiftLog](https://github.com/apple/swift-log) log levels are appropriate for use in libraries, and in which situations to use which level.

 ## Guidelines for Libraries